 If you'd like to collect or farm your own insects, make sure that each specimen that you choose is truly edible.
 If you read that "grasshoppers" can be eaten, for example, remember that there are many different species of grasshoppers.
 You need to discover which species in your area are safe to ingest.
 Since some insects are edible in one stage of their life cycle but not in another, this is another factor to consider.
 You also need to find out if your chosen animals are safe only when cooked.

 Insect cookbooks are available.
 Some have interesting recipes for people keen to explore the world of entomophagy.
 It's important to remember that living insects play vital roles in our lives, however.
 Trapping insects for culinary use mustn't harm the populations of the wild animals.
 If the precautions are kept in mind, though, insects might become an important resource in the near future.

 - "Zero Hunger" from the World Food Programme

 - "Insects for food and feed" from the Food and Agriculture Organization of the United Nations (FAO)

 - Food Security and Nutrition in the World Report from FAO

-- Edible insects in the world from Wageningen University and Research
+- Edible insects in the world: A list from Wageningen University and Research

 - Food Defect Levels Handbook from the U.S. Food and Drug Administration